Parental Advisory

-Parental Advisory (abbreviated PAL) is a warning label introduced by the Recording Industry Association of America (RIAA) in 1987 and adopted by the British Phonographic Industry (BPI) in 2011.
-The label is placed on audio recordings in recognition of inappropriate references, such as sexual content or profanity, with the intention of alerting parents of material potentially unsuitable for children.
-The label was first affixed on physical 33 1/3 rpm records, compact discs and cassette tapes, and it has been included on digital listings offered by online music stores.
-In PAL-region territories, some video games featuring licensed music were affixed with the label in the late 1990's and early 2000's.
+Parental Advisory (short for Parental Advisory: Explicit Content/Lyrics) is a warning label placed on audio recordings that contain explicit content.
+It was introduced by the Recording Industry Association of America (RIAA) in 1990 and adopted by the British Phonographic Industry (BPI) in 2011.
+The label was first affixed on physical 33⅓ rpm records, compact discs and cassette tapes, and it has been included on digital listings offered by online music stores.
+In PAL-region territories, some video games featuring licensed music were affixed with the label in the late 1990s and early 2000s.